praegus/fitnesse-bootstrap-plus-theme/readme.md

 * Tooltips will now also load in from fixtures.

 you can add tooltips to your fixture by adding Tooltips.txt(case insensitive) to the root off your fixture.

+* Tooltips can now contain links

+You can add a link to your tooltip by adding a simple link html tag to your tooltip.